mfocchi/lab-docker/README.md

 $ git init
 ```

-2. You can do you first commit staging the required files you want to add running:
+2. You can do you first commit staging the required files you want to add, by running:

 ```
 $ git cola